-At Empowerly, we have helped thousands of students through the admissions process and found similarities in the questions students have when writing applications.
-The three key areas that students struggle with.
+At Empowerly, we have helped thousands of students through the admissions process.
+Through this, we found similarities in the questions students have when writing applications.
+The three key areas most students struggle with is as follows:

 Some parents approach us in 10th and 11th grade and think that writing essays then is a good idea.
-In order to prepare in those grades, guide your child to find their specific interest and do activities in that field.
+In order to prepare in those grades, instead simply guide your child to find their specific interest and do activities in that field.
 That approach will result in the most genuine essays in senior year as their writing and thought processes mature.

 Tips for different essay prompts

 The biggest area most students miss is answering the prompt in each sentence of every response.
 Most students actually tend to ignore the prompt as they write the essays.
 Given the tendency of AP and IB tests to award longer, convoluted essays higher grades, students get conditioned to writing in that style.
 For college admissions, officers usually do not spend more than 1 hour reading through an application, and often typically less if the student’s numbers are far off from the average.
 The best way to improve essays is to re-read the essays and make sure each paragraph supports a central thesis that in turn answers the prompt.

 The second biggest area students should focus on is writing genuine, thoughtful essays.
 Many students try to impress admissions officers by either listing their activities or using vocabulary that distances the reader from the writer.
 Generally, most short responses (~300 characters) are actually asking for a short response – not an essay response.
 Long essay response should usually have shorter paragraphs making them faster and easier to read.
 An admissions officer reads thousands of essays per day in a short time frame and wants to truly understand who you are.
 As a writer, you can help them by being honest and genuine and supporting your claims with what you have done in high school or experiences you have had.

 Here’s a tip: Imagine most essays as persuasive essays where you are reading your essay to a panel of 10 judges.
 Use ethos, pathos, and logos methods to convince readers that your passion is true.
 More so, this will come naturally if you actually think deeply about who you are, why you have pursued certain activities, and how you hope to become.
 The beauty of the college admissions process is that most students (~80%) change their major in college, so admissions officers are not filtering for an exact major but an ability to find and articulate a passion.

 At Empowerly, we have helped students apply to all types of colleges and have seen the same three pitfalls for many years.
 Students should focus on actually answering the prompt in each paragraph, being concise and thoughtful instead of trying to show off, and supporting claims with evidence from their life.
-In most cases, if students think of these three areas when writing essays they will write much more thoughtful essays.
+In most cases, if students think of these three areas when writing essays they will write much more thoughtful college admissions essays.